riad-azz/webdriver-installer/README.md

 firefox.uninstall()
 ```

-* How to uninstall all drivers
+* How to uninstall all the drivers
 ```python
 import webdriver_installer